Reviews You Can Rely On

 Warmth

-If sleeping bag warmth were easy to measure, then we wouldn't need the rigorous protocol and copper mannequin of the European Norm (EN) temperature ratings.
-However, even casual use of a few bags with identical EN ratings reveals that there is a lot more to your perceived warmth than the number on the side of a sleeping bag.
+If sleeping bag warmth were easy to measure, then we wouldn't need the rigorous protocol and copper mannequin of the European Norm (EN) or ISO temperature ratings.
+However, even casual use of a few bags with identical EN/ISO ratings reveals that there is a lot more to your perceived warmth than the number on the side of a sleeping bag.

-To reduce these issues, we decided to test warmth in the “lab.”
-Each night for three months, we turned the thermostat down to 48°F and slept in a bag at home.
-Bags were selected randomly and switched each night so that by the end, all had been used at least three nights.
-At the end, we reviewed our meticulous notes and identified noticeable differences in warmth between bags with similar EN ratings.
+We tested warmth in the “lab” and the field to reduce these issues.
+Each night for three months, we turned the thermostat to 48°F and slept in a bag at home.
+Bags were selected randomly and switched each night so that all had been used at least three nights by the end.
+Finally, we reviewed our meticulous notes and identified noticeable differences in warmth between bags with similar EN ratings.

 Weight

 Measuring weight is pretty straightforward.
-To evaluate this performance criterion, we weighed each bag by itself on a digital scale.
+We weighed each bag on a digital scale to evaluate this performance criterion.
 Any included stuff or compression sacks were weighed separately.
-The weight of these sacks is noted in our comparison table, but the score is based solely on the weight of the bag alone.
-We did this because we assume many users will buy a third-party compression sack to get their sleeping bag to pack down as small as possible.
+The weight of these sacks is noted in our comparison table, but the final weight score is based solely on the bag's weight.
+We did this because we assume many users will buy a third-party compression sack to pack their sleeping bag down to be as small as possible.

-backpacking sleeping bag - the difference between an ultralight premium bag, like the...
+backpacking sleeping bag - it's hard to judge the weight difference between an ultralight...

 Credit: Jack Cramer